-Actual emissions have been calculated to a GWP contribution of 12,685 tonnes CO_2 equivalents.
-In 2021, the emissions were 14,582 tonnes CO_2 equivalents.
+Actual emissions have been calculated to a GWP contribution of 12,216 tonnes CO_2 equivalents.
+In 2022, the emissions were 12,685 tonnes CO_2 equivalents.
 The decrease is small.
 PFCs

-The emission of PFCs origins only from old stock emission from commercial refrigeration containing HFC-413A (contains 9 per cent Perflourpropan), in 2022, there is a marginal stock left.
-The total GWP-weighted PFC emission was 7 tonnes CO_2 equivalents in 2022.
+The emission of PFCs origins only from a small use of PFC-14 for test-purposes in fibre optics production.
+The total GWP-weighted PFC emission was 554 tonnes CO2 equivalents in 2023.